 Using best practice guidelines produced to assist those affected to recycle and dispose of their waste by providing information regarding the demolition process, including identifying asbestos and how to dispose of hazardous wastes safely.

 - Receipts will be issued for all paid transactions.
-Pease retain your receipt, should this be required for an insurance claim.
+These should be retained for insurance claims.

 Asbestos is NOT accepted at any Hurunui transfer station and if brought, you will NOT be permitted to dispose of it.
 For information on how to manage, identify and dispose of asbestos, visit the asbestos aware website. http://asbestosaware.co.nz/index.php

 Asbestos containing materials were a common building product from the 1940’s through until the 1990’s.
-Because asbestos is fire, heat, chemical and noise resistant as well as providing added strength to otherwise brittle materials (such as cement) it was widely used.
-In some instances it was used earlier than 1940, such as in lathe and plaster.
-It may also be found in more recent products, as until the 1 October 2016 the import of products containing asbestos has been permitted.
+Because asbestos is fire, heat and chemical resistant and provided strength to brittle materials (such as cement) it was widely used.
+In some instances it was used earlier than 1940, in lathe and plaster.
+It may also be found in more recent products, as until October 2016 the import of products containing asbestos was permitted.

-A large proportion of buildings built or renovated during this time period will contain some asbestos materials, however some houses built after this era may also.
-Asbestos can be found in:
+A large proportion of buildings built or renovated during this time will contain asbestos materials, but some built after this date may also contain it.
+Asbestos can be found in the following.